Hobsonville Road Cycleway Hobsonville Road Cycleway

 What happens next?

 We will use all the feedback received to inform the preliminary design for the Hobsonville Road Cycleway.
-Once this has been confirmed we will be providing the details from the community feedback and the updated design onto this website.
+Once the design has been confirmed we will share the updated design on website.

 How can you be involved?